import hashlib

 [docs]

-async def initialize(self) -> None:
+def create_processor(self) -> None:

 [docs]

-async def update_clock(self) -> None:
+async def shutdown(self) -> None:

-if self.STATE.outlet is not None:
+if hasattr(self, "processor") and self.processor is not None: